crazyleg/burrow-wheelers-golang/README.md

-# Burrow-wheelers transoform in Golang.
+# Burrow-wheelers transform in Golang.
 *Graduation project for Algorithms course held at Projector in 2019.*

 ### About